Perseus1729/Red-Plag/README.md

 ###    Tf-idf:
 This is slightly more polished than the Bag of Words strategy.We add a weight to each word based on how relavent the word is to the document.https://monkeylearn.com/blog/what-is-tf-idf/#:~:text=TF%2DIDF%20is%20a%20statistical,across%20a%20set%20of%20documents

+### Similarity:
+We did cosine similarity after normalizing the data and padding with 0's

+### Visualization:
+On Clicking view results,you get 3 files .csv,.txt,.png

+This project would be a good learning project.We have developed skills in web development,Python,Machine Learning etc.